The following transcript is an attenuated Q&A from my recent interview with Thom Chambers in the premier issue of Micropublisher magazine.

-Thankfully, I’m fairly open about the answer: when I left my old career I was already a multi-millionaire, and I have enough money to live off of the rest of my life.
+I have no problem discussing it, though—I’m open with my answer: when I left my old career I was already a multi-millionaire, and I have enough money to live off of the rest of my life.

-OK, I’m joking, obviously.
+OK, I’m joking—obviously.

-I love writing, I love adding value to other people’s lives, the money is secondary.
+I love writing, I love adding value to other people’s lives—the money is secondary.